Do we really need yet another article about “X sales words to avoid”

 My interpretation of this is that “competitor” may come across as abrasive, and creates the perception that you’re overly aggressive.
 You’re just in it to win, rather than serve the customer.

-“Competitor” is an internal word to use amongst your colleagues; not when interfacing with potential customers.
+“Competitor” is an internal word to use amongst your colleagues, but a rejection word in sales with potential customers.

 A more tactful synonym may be “alternative solutions in our space” (Okay, maybe that’s a bit wordy.
 But you get the point).